OctopusDeploy/blog/blog/2023-04/getting-live-updates-for-kubernetes-objects-during-deployment/index.md

 they typically need to run a sequence of `kubectl get` or `kubect describe` commands, until they confirm that the deployed objects are in fact up and running.

-Good news is, you no longer have to do this everytime if you deploy to a Kubernetes cluster via Octopus.
+The good news is, you no longer have to do this every time if you deploy to a Kubernetes cluster via Octopus.

-The Kubernetes object status check feature will give you live updates during the deployment process with the statuses of all the Kubernetes objects you are deploying.
+The Kubernetes object status check feature will give you live updates during the deployment process for the statuses of all the Kubernetes objects you are deploying.
-This provides you extra visibility to the cluster to help you verify Kubernetes objects statuses, and detect any errors in the deployment as early as possible.
+This provides you extra visibility to the cluster to help you verify Kubernetes objects' statuses, and detect any errors in the deployment as early as possible.

 // insert a screenshot showing the overview of the new tab